KTMarc/FOODit/README.md

 1-from the network from the simulator menu “iOS Simulator -> Reset content and settings..”
 2-from the device, delete the app

 ·When adding a meal: the Alert View asks for a message to send to the kitchen.

-Missing Features:

-- When the mobile is online, the application should cache the [menu data](/data/menu.json) in the mobile data store and periodically check for updates ——> How to detect the update? there is no timestamp to check if there’s something new?
-Is the ID of each meal going to change when there is some update on the server side.
-Otherwise we should check and compare field by field if there is any difference from the last JSON.

-in List of Meals ViewController:
-·Tag icons are not displayed graphically, but they are listed from the Database.

-·3 dots to expand the description.
+The message can be empty.

+Usage:
+To reset Core Data Stack and start from Scratch you can use the small reset button in the top left corner.
+That will delete everything and then you should exit the app and open it again to have it fresh.

 Links:
 https://github.com/FOODit/FOODit-MobileTest